lishiyo/dragula/README.md

 ## Toolkit

 little demos for personal use:
-- geofencer - turn on and off wifi when nearing home or work
+- WifiFencer - turn on and off wifi when nearing home or work
+- Drag n' Drop - drag n' drop demo

 ## CasualQ